TritonDataCenter/triton/docs/developer-guide/coal-setup.md

 1. When you are prompted with the GRUB menu press the down arrow.

-  1. Select the "Live 64-bit" option and press 'c' to enter the command line for GRUB.
+  1. Press the down arrow key to highlight "Live 64-bit".

+  2. Press 'c' to go to the command line for GRUB.

      ![CoaL Grub Boot Menu](../img/coal-grub-menu.png)